Cartoons are an American Saturday morning tradition. And when Black girl cartoon characters are added to the mix, Saturday mornings be popin’!

 Tiana is the protagonist in Disney’s movie entitled The Princess and the Frog.
 She is a talented and gifted cook who lives in New Orleans during the Jazz Age.

 Tiana’s biggest dream is having her own restaurant and delighting her customers with her dishes.
+And she is the first Black girl cartoon character leading her own Disney movie!

 9. Donna Tubbs (The Cleveland Show & Family Guy)